Shogan/kubernetes-the-hard-way-on-aws/docs/09-bootstrapping-kubernetes-workers.md

 ### Configure the Kubelet

-Start by getting the name of the worker instance that we setup earlier in the instance metadata, and changing the system hostname to match it:
+Start by getting the name of the worker instance that we setup earlier in the instance metadata:

 ```
 WORKER_NAME=$(curl -s http://169.254.169.254/latest/user-data/ | tr "|" "\n" \
   | grep "^name" | cut -d"=" -f2)
-sudo hostname $WORKER_NAME
 ```

 Move the kubelet certificates into place: